Why is Venus so bright? | EarthSky.org

 Venus is bright (it has a high albedo) because it’s blanketed by highly reflective clouds.
 The clouds in the atmosphere of Venus contain droplets of sulfuric acid, as well as acidic crystals suspended in a mixture of gases.
 Light bounces easily off the smooth surfaces of these spheres and crystals.
 Sunlight bouncing from these clouds is a big part of the reason that Venus is so bright.

 By the way, Venus isn’t the most reflective body in our solar system.
 That honor goes to Enceladus, a moon of Saturn.
-Its icy surface reflects some 90% of the sunlight striking it.
+Its icy surface reflects some 90 percent of the sunlight striking it.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

-We mentioned above that Mars is brightest when Earth passes between the Red Planet and the sun.
+We mentioned above that Mars is brightest when Earth passes between the red planet and the sun.
 At such times, Mars is closest to us, and so it appears brightest in our sky.
 A similar situation occurs for Venus: the planet is brightest in our sky around the time Venus passes between us and the sun, although not exactly at that time.

 Because Venus orbits the sun inside Earth’s orbit, when it goes between us and the sun its lighted hemisphere, or day side, is facing away from us.
 At such times, it’s difficult or impossible to see Venus at all.